 Teachers and researchers at the Faculties of Humanities and Theology can spend periods of teacher mobility somewhere in Europe, through the Erasmus+ Programme, and benefit from the fact that the faculties give an extra allowance, in addition to the Erasmus grant.
 This is perhaps the reason for the relatively large number of teachers, around 20 per annum, who chooses to go abroad and teach.
 Administrative personnel of every kind also have the same possibility to go abroad on exchange, although the Erasmus+ grants available are relatively few.
 Incoming teacher mobility, which adds very much to the international perspectives of the faculties’ programmes and courses, are welcomed regularly by each of the faculties’ departments.

 Courses taught in English

-There are currently nine Master Programmes taught in English at the Joint Faculties of Humanities and Theology, ranging from Comparative Literature, Visual Culture, to Applied Cultural Analysis.
-Click here in order to find the full list, and access more information.
+There are currently eleven Master Programmes taught in English at the Joint Faculties of Humanities and Theology, ranging from Comparative Literature, Visual Culture, to Applied Cultural Analysis.

 The faculties’ researchers are involved in countless international research projects.
-You can search for more project information here, through the faculties’ Research Database.
+You can search for more project information through Lund University's Research Portal.